 The almighty campaign brief (and how to make one)

-The one element shared by every phenomenal campaign—regardless of how it delivers an impactful, resonant and memorable engagement—is a phenomenal campaign brief.
-That’s because any campaign can only be as strong as the brief behind it.
+The one element shared by every phenomenal marketing campaign—regardless of how it delivers an impactful, resonant and memorable engagement—is a phenomenal campaign brief.
+That’s because any marketing campaign can only be as strong as the brief behind it.

 So, let’s closely examine this document that proves essential to campaign success.